Room with a view: America’s highest penthouses

 Central Park Tower penthouse, Manhattan, New York: 1,550 feet (472m)

-Amazingly, the building also offers its lucky residents a movie theatre, an outdoor terrace with a 60-foot (183m) swimming pool, a state-of-the-art fitness centre, indoor saltwater pool, spa and squash court.
+Amazingly, the building also offers its lucky residents a movie theatre, an outdoor terrace with a 60-foot (183m) swimming pool, a state-of-the-art fitness centre, an indoor saltwater pool, a spa, and a squash court.
 Plus, the 100th floor is home to the Central Park Club, the world's highest private club, complete with New York's highest private ballroom.

 Loved this?
 Step inside more awesome luxury homes around the world